jpverkamp/blog/content/programming/programming-praxis/2012-11-01-the-sum-of-the-first-billion-primes.md

 Hmm.
 Well, it doesn't actually run any faster than the `bitvector`, but it also doesn't run out of memory.

-I think we may have a winner, but before we wind down, there are two other sieves linked to from the Sieve of Eratosthenes page: the {{< wikipedia "Sieve of Atkin" >}} and the {{< wikipedia "Sieve of Sundaram" >}}.
+I think we may have a winner, but before we wind down, there are two other sieves linked to from the Sieve of Eratosthenes page: the [[wiki:Sieve of Atkin]]() and the [[wiki:Sieve of Sundaram]]().
 The algorithms are a bit more complicated than the Sieve of Eratosthenes, but still entirely doable.
 It is interesting just how they work though.
 The Sieve of Eratosthenes is intuitive.
 These two?
 A bit less so.

-First, we have the {{< wikipedia "Sieve of Atkin" >}}:
+First, we have the [[wiki:Sieve of Atkin]]():

 ```scheme
 ; sum the first n primes using the Sieve of Atkin